gregormaclaine/LeagueAnnouncements/README.md

 # League of Legends Discord bot

 A Discord bot that allows you to track your own League of Legends accounts and announces to the server when you have made a particular achievement.
-Currently the bot will announce the following achievements:
+Currently the bot will announce the following events:

 - Finishing a game with a KDA < 1
 - Losing 3 or more games in a row